In this article, you’ll find answers to questions like:

 Palm Beach County parents who need help providing food or school supplies for their children might be surprised by how many local organizations are there to back them up.

-Feeding the Hungry is one of hundreds of programs under the umbrella of the Palm Beach County Food Bank, based in Lantana and funded by Children’s Services Council, where families can get help finding food.
+Feed the Hungry Pantry in West Palm Beach is one of hundreds of programs under the umbrella of the Palm Beach County Food Bank, based in Lantana and funded by Children’s Services Council of Palm Beach County, where families can get help finding food.

 Take Sonia Perez, a mother of four children.
 She decided it was time to leave a bad marriage but soon found herself struggling to keep food on the table.

-She heard about Feeding the Hungry through her job and got through a rough patch by picking up bread, meat, sandwiches, vegetables and pastries twice a week in West Palm Beach, she says.
+She heard about the food bank through her job and got through a rough patch by picking up bread, meat, sandwiches, vegetables and pastries twice a week, she says.

 2. WHO GIVES REFERRALS?

-Another option is United Way of Palm Beach County, which offers programs that assist with meals or school supplies, says Lexi Savage, senior vice president of communications and resource development.
-Right before the 2015-2016 school year, United Way ordered eight, 18-wheelers filled with school supplies that were delivered to schools serving primarily low-income students.
+Another option is United Way of Palm Beach County, which offers programs that assist with meals or school supplies, says Lexi Savage, former senior vice president of communications and resource development.
+Right before a recent school year, United Way ordered eight, 18-wheelers filled with school supplies that were delivered to schools serving primarily low-income students.

 “About 41 percent of the population of Palm Beach County is living paycheck to paycheck,” Savage says.
 “So if there’s a crisis, such as a car breakdown, they’re financially vulnerable.
 They’ll stop spending money on food.”